 Start: Ogouchi Jinja Bus Stop

 From a Floating Bridge to Mountain Top

 Views from the summit include Mt.
 Fuji and Mt.
 Kumotori though it is somewhat forested.
-With the wind having died down it also made for a good lunch spot with plenty of benches to kick back on.
-After lunch I headed down to the Mitosan Refuge Hut 三頭山避難小屋 which is spacious and well maintained.
-Nearby there is a watering hole around a 10 minute walk along the trail towards the Mito no Otaki Fall 三頭大滝.
-The waterfall itself is surprisingly high cascading some 33 metres and a suspension bridge allows you to get closer to the action.
-From the waterfall head along the tourist trail to the Tokyo Citizen’s Forest which is the entry point for most sightseers.
-The final section to the Kazumakami bus stop 数馬下バス亭 click here follows the river and eventually pops out on the Hinohara Kaido which you stick to downhill for a further 5 minutes for the trip back to Musashi Itsukaichi Station (1hr, 920 yen).
+With the wind having died down, it also made for a good lunch spot with plenty of benches to kick back on.
+After lunch, I headed down to the Mitosan Refuge Hut 三頭山避難小屋 which is spacious and well-maintained.
+Nearby, there is a watering hole around a 10-minute walk along the trail towards the Mito Otaki Falls 三頭大滝.
+The waterfall itself is surprisingly high, cascading some 33 metres, and a suspension bridge allows you to get closer to the action.
+From the waterfall, head along the tourist trail to the Tokyo Citizen’s Forest, which is the entry point for most sightseers.
+If you wish to sidestep the Tokyo Citizen’s Forest, there is a minor trail junction about 15 minutes after the falls that shortcuts down to the road hairpin.
+Take the trail to the right, marked Keyaki-no-michi ケヤキの路.